vitordcgomes/AI-travel-agent/README.md

 ## EXTRA: Running the project through the frontend provided.

-### If you'd like to see the api working through a frontend, make sure to follow the steps:
+### If you'd like to see the API working through a minimalist frontend, make sure to follow the steps:

   1. After cloning this repository to your directory, install `cors-anywhere` as following:

      1.1.
-Clone cors-anywhere repository inside this repository directory:
+Clone cors-anywhere repository inside this repository's directory:
      ```
      git clone https://github.com/Rob--W/cors-anywhere.git
      ```